BERKELEY — You won't find any "Octomoms" through the in-vitro fertilization program at Alta Bates Summit Medical Center.

 From 1996 through 2002, there were three sets of triplets born through the in-vitro center.
 From 2003 through 2005, there was one set born through the program.
 No triplets have been born through the program since 2005, the doctor said his records show.
 With in-vitro fertilization, women have a 1-in-3 chance of having twins, triplets or more babies, statistics show.

-"These reality shows are coming out and are glorifying what is a
+"These reality shows are coming out and are glorifying what is a medical complication," he said.

 To mark the success of keeping multiple births to a minimum while delivering more than 1,000 healthy babies through in-vitro in the last 25 years, Alta Bates will this weekend have a reunion of former patients, their children and staff at its Berkeley campus.